 A ceremony in Piazza Massimo d'Azeglio 35.
-The chosen location is the one in front of the house that hosted the Italian writer, gastronomy and literary critic for many years, author of the famous book on cooking that has become a real model.
-"Science in the kitchen and the art of eating well" was published in 1891 and has had 111 editions, with over a million copies sold.
+The place chosen is the one in front of the house that hosted the Italian writer, gastronome and literary critic for many years, author of the famous book on cooking that has become a real model.
+"The science of cooking and the art of eating well" was published in 1891 and has had 111 editions, with over one million copies sold.

 Present the President of the Regional Council of Tuscany Eugenio Giani, the deputy mayor of the Municipality of Florence Cristina Giachi, the mayor of the Municipality of Forlimpopoli Milena Garavini e Luisanna Messeri, promoter of the initiative and pop cook of TV, 'Marietta' ad honorem (the highest recognition given to those who promote the name and figure of Artusi in the world) and author of the book "The stories of #Artusi”(Published by Giunti) in which he reconstructs the existence of Pellegrino step by step, underlining his active role in the cultural life of the capital Florence.

 The historian also intervened Zeffiro Ciuffoletti e Luciano Artusi, there is also a representative of the regional union of Tuscan chefs (president Roberto Lodovichi), the Florentine Chefs Association (president Massimiliano Catizzone), the Florence - Confcommercio restaurant association (president Marco Stabile), the Venerable Confraternita de 'Quochi and a representation of the Tuscan hotel establishments.